nocodb/nocodb/README.md

 </p>

-Generating REST APIs quickly for a MySql database which does not follow conventions of frameworks such as rails, django etc is a small adventure that one rather like to avoid ..
+Generating REST APIs quickly for a MySql database which does not follow conventions of frameworks such as rails, django etc looks like a small adventure that one rather would like to avoid ..

 Hence this.